These Underrated US Islands Are The Power Moves of the Summer

-The usual roster of Atlantic island joys are here: Grab an ice cream or an old fashioned malt and head to the pier at sundown, keeping watch for sea turtles and their nests May through October.
-What truly sets Tybee Island apart, though, its its long, funky history.
-Head to the diviest bar, grab a beer and, chances are a local will talk your ear off about the town and nearby Fort Pulaski, a Civil War monument still open for self-guided tours.
+The usual roster of Atlantic island joys are here: Grab an ice cream or an old-fashioned malt and head to the pier at sundown, keeping watch for sea turtles and their nests May through October.
+What truly sets Tybee Island apart, though, is its long, funky history.
+Head to the diviest bar (there are many!), grab a beer, and, chances are a local will talk your ear off about the town and nearby Fort Pulaski, a Civil War monument still open for self-guided tours.
 In the 1500s, pirates hid here; since 2005, the island hosts an annual Pirate Fest (October) with a parade, a market, live music and booze.
-Tybee also hosts its own wild Mardi Gras, an Irish Heritage Celebration (in March), and a Sand Art Festival.
-As if that weren’t enough: The first-ever Days Inn is here, too. -- Allison Ramirez
+Tybee also has its own wild Mardi Gras, an Irish Heritage Celebration (in March), and a Sand Art Festival.
+As if that weren’t enough: The first-ever Days Inn is here, too.
+Talk about history! -- Allison Ramirez

 Channel Islands, California

 Under the sea, one of the most diverse ecosystems in the world